HL7 Europe Common Cancer Model

 (Surgery, Active Surveillance, Radiotherapy, Drug Administration)

-Represents the single or combined procedures/therapies defined to treat a Cancer Condition.
+Represents the single or combination of procedures and therapy defined to treat a Cancer Condition or a Disease Extent.

-Intent: indicates whether curative or symptom-relieving; choose from Definitive or Palliative.
+Intent: indicates if it is curative or symptom-relieving; choose from Definitive or Palliative.

-• Surgery: characterized by a Date and a Target Side.
+• Surgery: characterized by a Date and a Target Site.

-• Active Surveillance: characterized by Start and End dates.
+• Active Surveillance: characterized by Start Date and End Date.

-• Radiotherapy: characterized by Start and End dates and a Target Side.
+• Radiotherapy: characterized by Start Date, End Date, and Target Site.

-Diet or Exercise can also be prescribed as Treatments, but are not considered in the first period.
+Diet or Exercise can be prescribed Treatments but are not considered for the first period.

 Treatment: Anti-cancer treatment